MicrochipTech/AzureDemo_RNWF/RNWF11/README.md

 #### 2.8 Write down the "Common Name" (aka "Device ID") that was generated as part of the name of the newly-created client PEM file (e.g. "sn01237348B762507701").
 This "Device ID" is basically the name of the device that is generated based on a unique serial number that is pre-programmed in a secure element that's built into the RNWF11 module.
 You will need to enter in this label as the "Device ID" value in the demonstration firmware in a future step.

-#### 2.9 Disconnect the Type-C USB cable from the RNWF UART to Cloud Add On Board and then **move** the jumper so that it is shorting the two pins closest to the `PWR` LED.
+#### 2.9 Disconnect the Type-C USB cable from the RNWF UART to Cloud Add On Board and then **move** the jumper so that it is shorting the two pins **closest** to the `PWR` LED.
+The middle pin of the 3-pin header should be shorted with the pin labeled `HOST3V3` towards the left side of the board.

 <img src=".//media/boards/RNWF11_Power_VCC.png" width=500/>